The Art Deco style was extremely popular in architecture and industrial

 European countries were destroyed during World War II.

-and, due to the renewed interest during that time, many of the era's original
+'80's and, due to the renewed interest during that time, many of the era's

-Not all, but most of the photos on this page were taken in Miami's South Beach, where so
+Most of the photos on this page were taken in Miami's South Beach, where so

 many Art Deco buildings have been preserved.
 The area's Art Deco Historic

-District is on the National Register of Historic Places and, in 2007,
+District is on the National Register of Historic Places and, in 2007, Ocean Drive

 The Art Deco style is a favorite of mine.
 I hope you enjoy these photos as